 The new welding tank IED's that have shown up on the battlefield (and which intelligence suggests may appear in urban terrorism attacks) many of which can be launched and are reasonably accurate over a distance of about one-half mile.
 These missiles are manufactured, that is, parts ordered and assembled and then delivered to the battlefield.
 Stopping this activity is not a military activity, but a straightforward policing operation.
 And when our current military establishment realizes what is the proper role of the police as distinguished from the proper role of the military, we will be able deploy the two forces into the mix as the realities on the ground demand.

 It is the premise of this argument that a new military doctrine is needed to reflect 21st Century military requirements.
 And, that the continued reliance on the doctrine of graduated deterrence/flexible response does not serve our current modern military needs.

 In reality, the flexible response doctrine, with its logic of only opposing the amount of force that we encounter on the battlefield, has propelled us into long and costly conflicts, and will continue to do so.

+It should be understood that the Principled Deterrence doctrine calls for the use of more powerful weapons, as a part of strategic preparedness in practical terms.
 A policy of Principled Deterrence is advanced as a means of addressing the modern battlefield, which increasingly reflects the use of non-conventional aggressive strategies; in fact, Marshall McLuhan suggests that World War III will be a non-conventional global information war with no clear divisions between civilian and military participation.

 The ideal deterrent by definition would provide a means that guaranteed with certainty that anyone who upset the peace would be interdicted so that peace and stability could be preserved.
 Principled deterrence offers just such a system.